Stand Down Margaret: Release

-"Stand Down Margaret" was first released on the band's debut album I Just Can't Stop It in May 1980 as part of a mash with "Whine and Grine", written by Prince Buster.
+"Stand Down Margaret" was first released on the band's debut studio album I Just Can't Stop It in May 1980 as part of a mash with "Whine and Grine", written by Prince Buster.
 In August 1980, a remixed dub version was released as a double A-side single with "Best Friend" as the fourth and final single from the album.
 The proceeds from the sales of the single went to the Anti-Nuclear Campaign and the CND.

-Reception
+Critical reception

 Reviewing the song at the time for Record Mirror, Robin Smith wrote "it washes over me not making the slightest impression on my ear drums.
 What these people don't seem to realise is that we have nuclear missiles because of those damn Ruskies, who are always trying to stir things up.
 Sucks boo to the lot of yer".
 However, Martyn Sutton for Melody Maker described it as having "fabulous sax passages and a fiendish beat ... and is just as effective as the original".
 Retrospectively, Uncut magazine described the song as "polite insurrection set to uptempo reggae and African hi-life guitar".